Lynch -v- Chief Constable of Warwickshire Police, Warwickshire County Council and Coventry and Warwickshire NHS Trust

 The court took the view that any time that did not serve as evidence gathering would only be recoverable if it fell within theGibson criteria.
 In this case, it did not.
 Time spent listening to statements fell into this category and was not recoverable.

-Time spent ‘assisting the coroner’ was also not recoverable.
+In his decision, the judge set out what costs would and would not be recoverable.
+Of real importance to defendants is the decision that time spent ‘assisting the coroner’ is not recoverable.
 The judge made it clear that costs such as housekeeping, pre-inquest hearings or procedural matters are irrelevant to the civil claim and are not recoverable.
 This also includes time spent summing up, witness evaluation, questions to the jury and the verdict itself.

 The concept of use and benefit should be viewed in respect of the civil proceedings themselves and not negotiations outside of those proceedings.
 There was no real evidence to suggest that, in this case, the inquest verdict against the defendants ensured a settlement in the civil claim.
 It may have been that the evidence that came out of the inquest caused the defendants to re-evaluate their position in respect of the civil claim, but it did not affect the verdict itself.
 In any event, the use of evidence gathered from the inquest simply for negotiation in the civil claim is irrelevant.

 In terms of the level of people in attendance, the judge agreed that, for those times when attendance is required, there needs to be someone present who can ask questions when the need arises.
-A trainee or grade D fee earner is unlikely to be experienced enough however senior counsel would be disproportionate.
-A more senior solicitor or junior counsel would be appropriate.
+A trainee or grade D fee earner is unlikely to be experienced enough for the task.
+Senior counsel would be disproportionate.
+The representative should be a more senior solicitor or junior counsel.

-In relation to evidence from witnesses who had given evidence at earlier hearings then attendance may be necessary in the event that any witness says something different from previous statements.
+In relation to evidence from witnesses who had previously given evidence at earlier hearings (in this case an Independent Police Complaints Commission hearing) then attendance may be necessary in the event that any witness says something different from previous statements.
 However, attendance for this purpose should be limited to a trainee solicitor.

 Finally, in response to the claimant’s submission that additional attendance was needed to support and provide client care to the claimants, the judge held that this work should form part of the exceptional funding for the inquest and should not be linked to the civil claim.